ArturoDent/comment-blocks/README.md

 * Consider moving `${getInput}` and `${default}` up to `getSpecialVariables()`.
 * Investigate removing line or block comments from `${CLIPBOARD}`.
 Remove block comments from `${selectedText}`
 * Consider making a Command Palette command for each keybinding.
+* Paste a multiline selection/clipBoard aligned at end of comment - `endText`.
+* Run `postCommands`.

 ## Release Notes